OpenLocalizationOrg/wdg-test.handoff/ol-xliffcache/en-us.win-cpub-itpro-docs/91bb7ce8dc092f21bcdea3da299b7fcad4424cc2.md

 ms.mktglfcycl: explore
 ms.sitesec: library
 title: Internet Explorer 11 - FAQ for IT Pros (Internet Explorer 11 for IT Pros)
+translationtype: Human Translation
+ms.sourcegitcommit: 0164c7a3150be29ce2e1077c4746dec0ab6463b6
+ms.openlocfilehash: 91bb7ce8dc092f21bcdea3da299b7fcad4424cc2

 ---

 # Internet Explorer 11 - FAQ for IT Pros
 Answering frequently asked questions about Internet Explorer 11 (IE11) features, operating system support, integration with the Windows operating system, Group Policy, and general configuration.

 ## Frequently Asked Questions

 **Q: What operating system does IE11 run on?**

 -   Windows 10

 -   Windows 8.1

 -   Windows Server 2012 R2

 -   Windows 7 with Service Pack 1 (SP1)

 -   Windows Server 2008 R2 with Service Pack 1 (SP1)

 **Q: How do I install IE11 on Windows 10, Windows 8.1, or Windows Server 2012 R2?**<br>
 IE11 is preinstalled with Windows 8.1 and Windows Server 2012 R2.
 No additional action is required.

 **Q: How do I install IE11 on Windows 7 with SP1 or Windows Server 2008 R2 with SP1?**<br>
 You can install IE11 on computers running either Windows 7 with SP1 or Windows Server 2008 R2 with SP1.
 To download IE11, see the IE11 [home page](http://go.microsoft.com/fwlink/p/?LinkId=290956).

 **Q: How does IE11 integrate with Windows 8.1?**<br>
 IE11 is the default handler for the HTTP and HTTPS protocols and the default browser for Windows 8.1.
 There are two experiences in Windows 8.1: Internet Explorer and Internet Explorer for the desktop.
 IE is the default browser for touch-first, immersive experiences.
 Internet Explorer for the desktop provides a more traditional window and tab management experience.
 The underlying platform of IE11 is fully interoperable across both IE and the familiar Internet Explorer for the desktop, letting developers write the same markup for both experiences.

 **Q: What are the new or improved security features?**<br>
 IE11 offers improvements to Enhanced Protected Mode, password manager, and other security features.
 IE11 also turns on Transport Layer Security (TLS) 1.2 by default.